TheTypoMaster/gray.net.au/posts/2004/01/05/Phew_Now_I_can_talk_about_it.rst

 .. title: Phew!
 Now I can talk about it!!
 .. slug: Phew_Now_I_can_talk_about_it
 .. date: 2004-01-05 10:13:00 UTC+10:00
-.. tags: James,blog
+.. tags: blog, parenting
-.. category:
+.. category: James
 .. link:

 At last.
 I can make a mention on my weblog about the biggest news in